-There are few things that cause consumers more anxiety than buying a new car.
-Besides your house, it’s probably one of the most expensive, if not the most expensive, purchase in your life right now.
+Few things cause consumers more anxiety than buying a new or used car.
+Besides your house, it’s probably one of the most expensive, if not the most expensive, purchases in your life right now.

-Vehicles are just getting more and more expensive in the US.
-In 2015, the average sales price of a new car rose to $33,560, more than 2.5%.
+Vehicles are just getting more and more costly in the US.
+In 2019, the average sales price of a new car rose to over $37,000.
 Used car prices saw a similar uptick, jumping up to just over $20,000.

-As car prices continue to climb, it’s more important than ever to arm yourself with smart negotiation tactics before your next purchase.
-Whether you plan on paying in cash or financing your vehicle, there are several ways to prepare yourself for the dealership.
+As car prices continue to climb, it’s more important than ever for car buyers to arm themselves with smart negotiation tactics before purchasing a new car.
+Whether you intend to pay cash or finance your vehicle, there are several ways to prepare yourself for the dealership.

-Don’t let yourself be taken advantage of when you buy your next car.
+Don’t let yourself be taken advantage of when buying a new car.
 Find out what you can expect from car salesmen and how you can deflect their tactics to pay a fair, uninflated price.

 1. Emotional Hijacking

-Car salesmen use this tactic in a number of ways, and it all begins in the showroom.
-When you are ready to take a vehicle for a test drive, the car salesman’s first priority is to get you to want the car.
+Car salespeople use this tactic in several ways, and it all begins in the showroom.
+When you are ready to take a vehicle for a test drive, the car dealer’s first priority is to get you to want the car.

 They do this by helping you get comfortable, adjusting all the settings for you, and helping you imagine driving that car in your everyday life.
 You’re likely to get excited because you recognize the potential benefits of having the car: better mileage, fewer trips to the mechanic, or even just looking great in your new ride.

-As your adrenaline pumps, you become emotionally attached to the vehicle, putting you at an automatic disadvantage in negotiating the price.
+As your adrenaline pumps, you become emotionally attached to a particular vehicle, putting you at an automatic disadvantage in negotiating the price.
 Why?
 Because you’re no longer relying solely on logic, such as what payments you can afford, or even what the car is worth.

 Those pesky emotions have become involved and now you’re more likely to compromise on your initial target price.
-Determine your bottom line in advance of showing up at the dealership and hold yourself to it.
+Determine your outcome of the situation in advance of showing up at the dealership and hold yourself to it.

-Another way car salesmen attempt to manipulate your emotions is by using comparisons to make you think you’re getting a great deal.
+Another way they attempt to manipulate your emotions during the car buying process is by using comparisons to make you think you’re getting a great deal.

-They might do this by simply placing a price reduction sticker on the car, when in reality, the “lower” price is actually the full price.
-Just because there is a special offer or sale price does not automatically mean it’s a good deal.
+They might do this by simply placing a price reduction sticker on the car when in reality, the “lower” price is actually the full price.
+Just because there is a special offer does not automatically mean it’s the best deal.

-A similar tactic the car salesman might use is to claim that your desired car is the last one in stock.
+A similar tactic that car dealers might use is to claim that your desired car is the last one in stock.
 This changes your emotions from excitement to fear and anxiety thinking there’s a chance you might not get the exact model you’re looking for.
 Don’t fall for this trick.

-Even if that particular location is out (although they probably aren’t), that doesn’t mean you can’t find the exact same car somewhere else.
-Remember to keep your emotions in check and don’t be afraid to leave and come back later if you’re afraid of being pressured into a decision you’re not ready to make.
+Even if that particular location is out (although they probably aren’t), that doesn’t mean you can’t find the same car somewhere else.
+Remember to keep your emotions in check and don’t be afraid to leave and come back later if you’re worried about being pressured into a decision you’re not ready to make.

 2. Price Diversions